 Hypnagogiasation is an experiential simulacrum of a Lucid Dream, entraining individual participants by flashing various speeds within the flicker rate of 4-12 Hz, this helps induce a relaxed Alpha / Theta brainwave...
 Read More

 After ten years of experimenting with the power of intention in small and large groups, Lynne McTaggart reveals her remarkable findings about the extraordinary collective dynamic of group intention to...
 Read More

-Introduction to Transpersonal Psychology: Past, Present & Future with Dr Oliver Robinson, Senior Lecturer in Psychology at the University of Greenwich.
-Introduction with Dr Oliver Robinson was last modified: May 19th,...
+Guided thought experiment – If consciousness is in the brain with Dr Oliver Robinson, Senior Lecturer in Psychology at the University of Greenwich.
+Introduction with Dr Oliver Robinson was last modified:...
 Read More